fredpalmer/dimwit/README.md

 Features
 =========
 Uses the [HttpImageFilterModule](http://wiki.nginx.org/HttpImageFilterModule) to dynamically process remote images into cropped, rotated and resized derivatives based on remote source images.
 Derivative images are created only once per unique url and stored locally.
-Subsequent requests are served directly from disk.
+Duplicate requests are served directly from disk.

 Setup (using Ubuntu)